Type of Journey

 Birds : Sclater’s Monal, Blyth’s and Temmink’s Tragopan, Chestnut-breasted Partridge, Rufous-necked Hornbill, Pale-capped Pigeon, Ward’s Trogon, Dark-sided Thrush, Green and Purple Cochoa, Rusty-bellied and Gould’s Shortwing, Scarlet Finch

-The Mishmi Hills is spread across two districts of Arunachal Pradesh; a major part of the hills lies in Dibang Valley district, and a minor portion of the hill is situated in the Lohit district.
-One of the main tributaries of the Brahmaputra river is formed by the Dibang river, which originates in China.
-The Mishmi hill is a southern part of the Great Himalayan range.
-The northern and eastern part of the hills touches China.
-Because of its diverse climatic conditions, the forests in the hill accommodate many kinds of plants and trees, including sub-tropical pine, temperate conifer, alpine meadows, sub-alpine woody shrubs, tropical semi-evergreen, sub-tropical broad-leaved, tropical evergreen, degraded bamboo, and many more.
+The Mishmi Hills are located in Arunachal Pradesh and span two districts, with the majority of the hills being in the Dibang Valley district and the remainder in the Lohit district.
+The Dibang River, which has its source in China, contributes to the formation of one of the major tributaries of the Brahmaputra River.
+Southernmost in the Great Himalayan range is the Mishmi Hill.
+China is directly bordered by the hills’ northern and eastern halves.
+The forests on the hill are home to a wide variety of plants and trees due to its varied climatic conditions, including sub-tropical pine, temperate conifer, alpine meadows, sub-alpine woody shrubs, tropical semi-evergreen, tropical evergreen, degraded bamboo, many more.
 Tourists can witness a wide variety of birds of North East India and more than 500 types of birds in this region because of the forest houses diverse trees.

 In terms of vegetation, the area produces massive banana crops every year.